PenaSoftwareCraftsman/tic-tac-toe/NOTES.md

 Testing:

-- Should return all board positions when checks board empty cells 🚧
+- Should return all board positions when checks board empty cells ❌

+Refactoring test:

+- should return true when check if the first cell of a new board is undefined 🚧